10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Table of Contents

-Gross revenue from this venue was $247,000 and $707,000 during the three-month and nine-month periods ended September 30, 2023, compared to $196,000 and $506,000 for the comparable periods in 2022, respectively.
-The primary reason for the increase during both periods was the withdrawal of restrictions placed on hospital locations as a result of the COVID-19 pandemic that prevented hospitals from having outside visitors and staff inside the hospital restricted from going from one area of the hospital to another.
-The Company does not intend to operate any more Company-owned non-traditional locations except the one location that it is currently operating.
+Gross revenue from this venue was $237,000 and $475,000 during the three-month and six-month periods ended June 30, 2024, compared to $237,000 and $460,000 for the comparable periods in 2023, respectively.
+The primary reason for the increase in revenue during both periods was that the Company continued to grow its revenue from this location after the withdrawal of certain restrictions placed on the host hospital facility as a result of the decline in the severity of COVID pandemic such that the hospital has now returned to more normal operations.

 17